 We work with a number of artists, charities, clubs and businesses in dealing with large graffiti hot spots.
 By painting large murals or landscape pieces anti-social behaviour and further graffiti is often stopped.

 Adopt a box scheme

 This scheme is in partnership with Virgin Media and encourages businesses, residents and resident groups to keep an eye on green exchange boxes near them.
 We supply the paint and brushes for anyone who would like to adopt a box and keep it graffiti free.
 This in turn often helps reduce the amount of graffiti, litter and flyposting in the area.
-At the moment over 200 boxes are adopted across the city, if you would like to adopt one please contact us through our report form.
+At the moment over 200 boxes are adopted across the city.

 Join the discussion and get involved